• Home

 9. Avoid the hype

 There are all kinds of awesome technologies available on cars today that weren’t there on last year’s model.
 And next year, the same can be said.
 Every year, technology and innovation change cars (supposedly for the better).
 If you’re committing to buy based on your budget and based on a reasonable assessment of your needs and wants, you likely won’t be buying something top of the line (although it is okay if you do) or with all the latest technological innovations.
 Just don’t fall into the trap of saying “I NEED {insert random option here}”.
 As an example, our van does not have a built-in vacuum cleaner or run-flat tires.
 It doesn’t have navigation or push-button start.
 It also doesn’t have a flux capacitor.
-Oh well…I guess I’ll have to lug the shop vac every so often, change my own flat tire if it occurs, buy my own kits for car paint with single stage, use my phone GPS if I get lost and turn the key to make it start.
+Oh well…I guess I’ll have to lug the shop vac every so often, change my own flat tire if it occurs, use my phone GPS if I get lost and turn the key to make it start.
 And I guess we won’t be going back to the future anytime soon.
 We’ll probably survive.
 Maybe.

 10. Keep it